qkzk/fm/development.md

   ```
 - [ ] static lines (from display, menu, content per mode) can be cut out of the window.
 Should use the space on the right
 - [ ] why have a bottom line in menu if the binds are always explained ?
-- [ ] preview should display how the file is previewed even if it's obvious "Previewed as binary file"
 - [ ] shell_command_parser refactor.
 The whole pipeline should be simplified as much as possible.
   - [ ] new shell command expansion %c current clipboard
 - [ ] menu / rendering / widgets